 With the exception of certain specific student events, such as Fresher’s Fair, students are only permitted to book rooms outside of core teaching hours.

-Students are permitted to book Lecture Theatres A, B, C and F, the Michael Heron and Monckton lecture theatres, H5.19 Teaching, H2.6-8 Board and H2.2-4 Meeting any time between 07.30 and 22.00 on weekends from 07.30 to 08.30 and 17.00 to 22.00 on weekdays (exception on Wednesdays 07.30 to 08.30 and 12.30 to 22.00); H5.10 24 hours a day on weekends and from 17.00 to 08.00 the following day on weekdays.
+Students are permitted to book Lecture Theatres A, B, C and F, the Michael Heron and Monckton lecture theatres, Jenner Wing first floor teaching rooms (with the exception of J1.9 Self Directed Learning room), H2.6-8 Board and H2.2-4 Meeting any time between 07.30 and 22.00 on weekends and from 17.00 to 22.00 on weekdays (exception - Wednesdays may be booked 12.30 to 22.00);

 Students are permitted to use teaching rooms outside of existing bookings, but must vacate rooms swiftly for existing bookings and leave rooms in the same condition they were found.

 Base rooms and computer rooms will be left free of bookings wherever possible so that they are available for student use on a first-come, first-served basis.